Muhsin-Khan/Private-Gym-Trainer/README.md

 # Private Gym Trainer

-This the Live Site's Link [Create React App](https://celadon-malabi-7b7de1.netlify.app/).
+This the Live Site's Link [Private Gym Trainer](https://celadon-malabi-7b7de1.netlify.app/).

 -----
 - This is a Private Gym Trainer's Webseit.